 Important Considerations to Remember

-Solar power is a great way to help the environment and cut your energy bill down.
+Solar power is a great way to help the environment and cut down your energy bill.
 Often, it’s a significant investment so choosing the right equipment for your system is important.

 Before deciding between microinverters and string inverters, consider the following:

-Budget: Microinverters cost more upfront, and string inverters cost less.
-If you don’t mind some of the risks involved with string inverters, it could be the way to go.
+Budget: Microinverters usually cost more upfront, and string inverters cost less upfront.
+Over time, the cost reverses as strings cost more in terms of efficiency over time and micros make more money long term.
+If you don’t mind some of the safety risks involved with string inverters, it could be the way to go.

 Roof Design: Microinverters handle shading and different panel directions more efficiently.
 String inverters work well when the panel orientations are simple.
 If your installation is relatively simple, a string inverter system might be better for you.

 Property Lifecycle: Microinverters offer flexibility for expansion and have a longer lifespan.
 String inverters are shorter-term investments for less money.
 Future modifications are an important consideration.
 String inverters are difficult to upgrade, and the cost will be significant if you want to do that.
+You might even need to replace the whole system.
 Microinverter systems can easily add additional panels to an existing array.

 Compatibility: Microinverters rely on manufacturer support and advancements.
 String inverters are serviced by almost anyone.
 Which might make a difference in secluded or remote regions where servicing your solar system could be challenging.